-[Same might be said for Lib talking heads who meet ``Islamophobes'' with the question: ``What kind of country are we?''
-Little efense of bringing in millions of refugees (from Islamic terror) by pointing to scientific, literary, or musical contributions.
-No denial that nearly every society ``containing'' Muslims CAN'T contain them.
+[Same might be said for Lib talking heads who meet “Islamophobes” with the question: “What kind of country are we?”
+Feeble defense for bringing in millions of refugees (FROM Islamic terror) by pointing to scientific, literary, or musical contributions.
+No denial that nearly every society “containing” Muslims CAN'T contain them.
 No, it's just that injecting an intolerant, hate-saturated bunnyrabbit religion into a tolerant society is a Good Thing.
 In itself.
 It proves we are elevated by the ultimate virtue: anti-racism.]

 Why be surprised that mass religions so naturally wish to take over nations?

 — when their priests' profession is taking over minds.